-On September 30, 2022, the Company had a working capital deficiency of \$228,478.
-Management realizes that the working capital is not adequate to finance its operations in the next twelve months and intends to raise addition capital through equity or debt financing.
+On December 31, 2022, the Company had a working capital of \$838,186.
+Management believes that the working capital is adequate to finance its operations in the next twelve months.
+However, the Company realizes that the resources on hand are not adequate to finance the Company to achieve its long-term business goals.
+The Company intends to raise addition capital through equity or debt financing in the future to finance the Company's future operations.
 Even though the Company has a history of raising the funds when needed in the past, there is no guarantee that the Company can do so in the future.